WickedDevice/CUCO2_Website/README.md

 ```bash
 git clone git@github.com:WickedDevice/CUCO2_Website.git
 ```
+If you don't have git installed, you'll need to install it before this step.
+On Ubuntu this is: `sudo apt-get install git`.

 ### Environment variables
 The rails app expects the environment variables `SECRET_KEY_BASE` and `RAILS_DB_PASSWORD` to be defined.
 Or you can remove them from `config/secrets.yml` and `config/database.yml` respectively.